EgoAlpha/prompt-in-context-learning/PromptEngineering.md

 To ensure the effectiveness and accuracy of the prompts, we need to follow the following principles:

 - **1. Clear and specific instructions:** The prompt should clearly state the task or question that the model is expected to answer.
 Avoid ambiguity or vagueness in the prompt, which may lead to unclear or irrelevant answers.
--	**2. Simple and clear wording:** We should use simple, clear and explicit language to convey meaning and avoid overly complex or vague words to help the model better understanding our prompt.
+-	**2. Simple and clear wording:** We should use simple, clear and explicit language to convey meaning and avoid overly complex or vague words to help the model better understand our prompt.
 -	**3. Avoid complex sentence types:** We should try to avoid using complex sentence types and grammatical structures in order to reduce the difficulty and complexity of the model's comprehension.
 -	**4. Avoid ambiguity:** Prompts need to express exactly what we intend and avoid words that are ambiguous or unclear in intent to ensure that the model understands and answers the question correctly.
 -	**5.Use keywords**: Use keywords in the prompt that are relevant to the topic of the conversation.
 This helps the LLM to understand the context and respond appropriately.